 Sole Source purchases are exempt from competitive solicitation.
-Departments should use their best professional judgement when selecting a vendor.
+The Procurement and Contracting Services Division will make all determinations and approvals related to the legitimacy of a sole source purchase subject to review by the City Attorney.
+Departments must consult with Procurement and Contracting staff when considering the sole source exemption for the selection of a vendor.
 Contracts or purchases over \$100,000 require Council approval.
 Brand specific purchases are not necessarily exempt from competition.
-Some of the questions to ask when considering sole source are:
+Each of the following questions must be considered and answered when considering the sole source exemption:

-- Why is the procurement a sole source? - Why is the vendor the only viable solution? - Are there other resellers, distributors, or dealers in the market? - Has this procurement been competitively solicited in the past?
+- Why is the procurement a sole source? - · Why is the vendor the only viable solution? - Are there other resellers, distributors, or dealers in the market? - Has this procurement been competitively solicited in the past?
 How has the City been procuring this item or service previously? - Are there any other acceptable alternative solutions (e.g. brands)?
 If not, what makes them unacceptable? - Is there a concern regarding warranty, compatibility, health and public safety, and/or routine safety? - Are there territorial or geographic restrictions for the product distribution and sale? - What other suppliers or products/services were considered?